curl/everything-curl/libcurl/conn/names.md

 create a new one.
 The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.
 That is one of the reasons the re-use is so much faster.
-A transfer using a reused connection does not resolve the host name again.
+A transfer using a reused connection does not resolve the hostname again.

-If no connection can be reused, libcurl resolves the host name to the set of addresses it resolves to.
+If no connection can be reused, libcurl resolves the hostname to the set of addresses it resolves to.
 Typically this means asking for both IPv4 and IPv6 addresses and there may be a whole set of those returned to libcurl.
 That set of addresses is then tried until one works, or it returns failure.